BND Hamburger Icon

 Lead scoring lets you assign a value, often numerical, to your leads based on their behaviors.

 Because not every lead will be in the same stage of the sales funnel, you shouldn’t invest the same amount of energy into each prospect.
-For example, your lead-scoring model may assign more points to prospects who spend time browsing your site and have higher click-through rates, and fewer points to those who have signed up for a newsletter but rarely open emails.
+For example, your lead-scoring model may assign more points to prospects who spend time browsing your site and have higher click-through rates, while fewer points go to those who’ve signed up for a newsletter but rarely open emails.
 Your efforts will likely make a bigger difference if you focus on the prospects who are engaging with you.

 You can try to connect with those who score highly on a more personal level, such as by having a sales rep reach out to them.